opencontrol/atos/_pages/ato.md

 #### Step 1 — Determine impact level

-Work with your Infrastructure Lead to categorize your system's impact levels, using the [ATO Levels](levels/) guide.
+Your system's impact level needs to be categorized, using the [ATO Levels](levels/) guide.
 If your system will be providing novel or risky functions, or handling extremely sensitive data, do this as early as possible.

 #### Step 2 — Select controls